ideasman42/nerd-dictation/readme.rst

 ============

 - Support a general solution to capitalize words (proper nouns for example).
-- Wayland support (this should be quite simple to support and mainly relies on a replacement for ``xdotool``).
 - Add a ``setup.py`` for easy installation on uses systems.
 - Possibly other speech to text engines *(only if they provide some significant benefits)*.
 - Possibly support Windows & macOS.